DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

 #### Section 2: Defines nodal locations and elements
    * Nodes are placed at the locations of the vertical bars along the length of the wall.
-   * If the ratio of the length of the wall to the number of elements is too coarse of a mesh, additional nodes are placed inbetween the bars.
+   * If the ratio of the length of the wall to the number of elements is too coarse of a mesh, additional nodes are placed in between the bars.
    * The height of each element is equal to the length of the nodes in the boundary to create square elements up the wall.

 #### Section 3: Defines material models and their variables
    * The crushing energy and fracture energy are calculated and wrote to the .tcl file.
-The equations for these values come from (Nasser et al.) Below is the code:
+The equations for these values come from ([Nasser et al.](https://ascelibrary.org/doi/pdf/10.1061/%28ASCE%29ST.1943-541X.0002311)) Below is the code:

 ```python
 self.gtcc = abs((0.174*(.5)**2-0.0727*.5+0.149)*((self.Walldata[40]*1000*conMult)/1450)**0.7) #tensile energy of confined